subdavis/selfhosted/README.md

 You may need to disable ubuntu's default dns service and remove resolf.conf [read more](https://www.smarthomebeginner.com/run-pihole-in-docker-on-ubuntu-with-reverse-proxy/).

+After disabling `systemd-resolved.service`, I ususally set a different DNS server in `/etc/resolv.conf` so that DNS doesn't break when I screw up the stack.

 `systemd-resolve --help` is your friend.

 ## WireGurad and subnet overlap